 Learn more about our 3D Woven Component experience

 Tex Tech Industries is a leading provider of 3D woven components which are intended for use in an ever-growing range of applications.
-Our in-house team of design engineers has had the opportunity to work closely with clients to identify problems, prototype and test 3D components, and create solutions for full production.
+Our in-house developers have had the opportunity to work closely with clients to identify problems, prototype and test 3D components, and create solutions for full production.
 To learn more about how we've worked with partners in the past, view our case studies below.
 You can also download our guide 3D Woven Components: Performance and Production Benefits.

 3D Woven Boat Hull Construction